ningpengtao-coder/gitlab-foss/doc/development/feature_flags/process.md

 The following highlights should be considered when deciding if feature flags should be leveraged:

-* By default, the feature flags should be **off**.
+- By default, the feature flags should be **off**.
-* Feature flags should remain in the codebase for as short period as possible to reduce the need for feature flag accounting.
+- Feature flags should remain in the codebase for as short period as possible to reduce the need for feature flag accounting.
-* Person operating with feature flags is responsible for clearly communicating the status of a feature behind the feature flag with responsible stakeholders.
+- The person operating with feature flags is responsible for clearly communicating the status of a feature behind the feature flag with responsible stakeholders.
-* Merge requests that make changes hidden behind a feature flag, or remove an existing feature flag because a feature is deemed stable should have the ~"feature flag" label assigned.
+- Merge requests that make changes hidden behind a feature flag, or remove an existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.

 One might be tempted to think that feature flags will delay the release of a